13-Year-Old Boynton Beach Boy Riding Dirt Bike Dies During Attempted Traffic Stop

 In a news release, police said the dirt bike went down during the attempted stop, killing the teen boy.

-Boynton Beach PD said the officer involved will be placed on administrative leave pending the outcome of the investigations.MORE NEWS: 911 Calls About Parking Lot Crash Lead To Police Finding Woman Shot At Lauderhill Apartment Complex
+Boynton Beach PD said the officer involved will be placed on administrative leave pending the outcome of the investigations.MORE NEWS: COVID-19 Vaccination Sites In South Florida

 The Florida Highway Patrol will be the lead investigating law enforcement agency.